 This Scrumptious Chocolate Cake is rich in flavor and super fluffy!
 Chocolate heaven.

 Well … here I am!
 With another sweet and delicious recipe.
 My daughter told me the other day that I should post more savory recipes.
 She is absolutely right.
 Please, don’t believe we eat sweet all the time.
 But, it happens that these sweet recipes inspire me more.
 Why?
 Perhaps, the culprit is my uncontrollable sweet tooth?
 Probably!
-Moreover, sweets are so beautiful to photograph!
+Moreover, the sweets are so beautiful to photograph!

 Speaking of photography, I think I have a prop addiction.
 Oh my!
 I can’t stop buying new things.
 The worst part is that I do not have much space to store them.
 For now, I finally organized my kitchen pantry and manages to gain some space.
 I bought those cute metal plates – that you see in the photos- in an online store from Spain, Cosas con Encanto, that always surprises me with little cool things.